 The level will likely see several versions before becoming final.

-If you’re interested in becoming a Level Designer, the Game Design Diploma teaches the process of turning concepts into prototypes, how to make a level fun, incorporate storytelling, ensure your level is visually interesting, and then build and script your level in a game engine.
+If you’re interested in becoming a level designer, the Game Design Course teaches the process of turning concepts into prototypes, how to make a level fun, ensure your level is visually interesting, incorporate storytelling, and build and script your level in a game engine.

-3D Modelers create models of people, objects, props, weapons and environments which can then be textured and animated as needed.
-Modelers need to know how to gather and use high quality reference materials, especially if they’re replicating real objects (e.g. an AK-47, Buzzard Attack Chopper, the Eiffel Tower etc).
 Modelers may use photos of the objects they’re creating, or drones if the object is much larger and they need an aerial view.
 If the game is all fantasy, they’ll need to reference the concept art and use their imagination to come up with something new and unique.
 (More reading: What is 3D texturing?3D Modeler Career Pathway)

 Besides the game development roles mentioned above, larger studios may have the capacity to bring on a number of additional specialists, such as: